Chris Sanders: Walt Disney Animation Studios

 By December 2006, Sanders had been removed as the director of the upcoming Disney animated film American Dog by John Lasseter.
 By March 2007, Sanders had been negotiating his exit from Disney.
 After the departure of Sanders from Disney, directing duties were handed to Chris Williams and Byron Howard, and the film was retitled Bolt.
-Despite his departure from Disney, Sanders continues to voice Stitch in most official Disney media (except for the aforementioned Eastern-produced shows).
+Sanders later stated he had no ill will over being removed from the film, and hoped he could revisit some of his ideas in the future.
+He approved of the final film and the changes made, stating: "I think it would have been frustrating if the movie were essentially the same but with only slight changes.
+And I suppose my scenes and storylines are still sitting there on the shelf.
+I could actually pull them out and do them again.
+But it would be completely different."
+Despite his departure from Disney, Sanders continues to voice Stitch in all official Disney media except for the aforementioned Eastern-produced shows.

 DreamWorks Animation

-By March 2007, Sanders had moved to DreamWorks Animation and had then taken over as director on Crood Awakening (later renamed to The Croods), a project previously in co-production with Aardman Animations before their departure from DreamWorks.
-At the time, Chris had this to say about the move: "I've been so anxious to start working on things, and so I talked to a lot of people...
+By March 2007, Sanders had moved to DreamWorks Animation and had then taken over as director on Crood Awakening (later renamed to The Croods), a project previously in co-production with Aardman Animations before they departed from DreamWorks.
+At the time, Sanders said about the move: "I've been so anxious to start working on things, and so I talked to a lot of people...
 I like the way DreamWorks looks at animation.
 Animation still has a lot of different places to go, and I don't want to miss out on a chance to try some new things with it."

 On September 24, 2008, it was reported that Sanders and DeBlois would be screenwriting and directing How to Train Your Dragon for DreamWorks Animation.
-The film was released on March 26, 2010, and was well received by critics.
-It grossed nearly $500 million worldwide.
+The film was released on March 26, 2010, and was a huge success with both critics and at the box office, grossing nearly $500 million worldwide.
 It was nominated for the Academy Award for Best Animated Feature and Best Original Score at the 83rd Academy Awards.
 The movie also won ten Annie Awards, including Best Animated Feature.

-After completing How to Train Your Dragon, Chris returned to The Croods, which was released on March 22, 2013.
-Sanders shared directing and writing credits with Kirk DeMicco, who had joined in the middle of production.
+After completing How to Train Your Dragon, Sanders returned to The Croods, which was released on March 22, 2013.
+He shared directing and writing credits with Kirk DeMicco, who had joined in the middle of production.
 The film proved to be a success, grossing over $500 million.
 Sanders and DeMicco then worked on The Croods sequel for three and a half years, before its cancellation in late 2016.
 However, the sequel was revived in September 2017, although with Joel Crawford replacing both Sanders and DeMicco as director.
 After the sequel was out, now titled The Croods: A New Age, Sanders and DeMicco were both credited for the story while Sanders reprised his role as Belt.